begeric/TQL-scalameta/README.md

 TQL
 ===

-Combinatorial Query language for Traversable data structures in Scala.
+Combinatorial Query/Transformation language for Traversable data structures in Scala and in particular scala.meta Trees.